sirolf-otrebla/CompositeNet/README.md

 ### MultiClass Classification

 you can run a multiclass classification by executing `./examples/multiclass/loader.py`.
-For your convenience, you can also run the experiment by executing `launch_MC.sh` inside the main folder.

 the experiment's configuration is contained inside a dictionary object at the start of `./examples/multiclass/loader.py`.
 You can find a description of every configurable parameter in the comments.

-You can add multiple configurations to `loader.py`, in order to execute several experiments in a row.
+You can load an external configuration or use the example one already in the code.
+To do that, simply write your configuration in a JSON file and load it by adding its path as CLI argument.
+For example:

+`python ./examples/multiclass/loader.py myConfig.json `

+You can also fed loader.py with more than one configuration at a time: they will be exectued sequentially.

+`python ./examples/multiclass/loader.py ./myConfig1.json ./myConfig2.json  ./myConfig3.json`

+### Deep SVDD

+you can run a Deep SVDD experiment by executing `./examples/deep_svdd/loader.py`.

+the experiment's configuration is contained inside a dictionary object at the start of `./examples/deep_svdd/loader.py`.
+You can find a description of every configurable parameter in the comments.

+You can load an external configuration or use the example one already in the code.
+To do that, simply write your configuration in a JSON file and load it by adding its path as CLI argument.
+For example:

+`python ./examples/multiclass/loader.py myConfig.json `

+You can also fed loader.py with more than one configuration at a time: they will be exectued sequentially.

+`python ./examples/multiclass/loader.py ./myConfig1.json ./myConfig2.json  ./myConfig3.json`

-### Anomaly detection
+### Self-Supervised AD

-you can run an anomaly detection experiment by executing `./examples/adetection/loader.py`.
+you can run a Self-Supervised AD experiment by executing `./examples/self_supervised/loader.py`.
 For your convenience, you can also run the experiment by executing `launch_AD.sh` inside the main folder.

-the experiment's configuration is contained inside a dictionary object at the start of `./examples/adetection/loader.py`.
+the experiment's configuration is contained inside a dictionary object at the start of `./examples/self_supervised/loader.py`.
 You can find a description of every configurable parameter in the comments.

-You can add multiple configurations to `loader.py`, in order to execute several experiments in a row.
+You can load an external configuration or use the example one already in the code.
+To do that, simply write your configuration in a JSON file and load it by adding its path as CLI argument.
+For example:

+`python ./examples/multiclass/loader.py myConfig.json `

+You can also fed loader.py with more than one configuration at a time: they will be exectued sequentially.

+`python ./examples/multiclass/loader.py ./myConfig1.json ./myConfig2.json  ./myConfig3.json`